ugr-sail/sinergym/docs/source/pages/rewards.rst

 :math:`\lambda_P` and :math:`\lambda_T` are scaling constants for consumption and comfort penalties, respectively.

 .. warning:: The constants :math:`\lambda_P` and :math:`\lambda_T` are configured to create a proportional
-             relationship between energy and comfort penalties, calibrating their magnitudes.
-When working with different buildings, it's crucial to adjust these constants to maintain a similar magnitude of the reward components.
+             relationship between energy and comfort penalties, with the objective of calibrating their magnitudes.
+             It is essential to adjust these constants when working with different buildings to ensure that the magnitude of both reward parts remains consistent.

-Different types of reward functions are designed based on specific details:
+Different types of reward functions are already pre-defined in *Sinergym*:

--  ``LinearReward`` implements a **linear reward** function, where discomfort is calculated as the absolute difference between the current temperature and the comfort range.
+-  ``LinearReward``: implements a **linear reward** function, where discomfort is calculated as the absolute difference between the current temperature and the comfort range.

--  ``ExpReward`` is similar to the linear reward, but calculates discomfort using the **exponential difference** between the current temperature and comfort ranges, resulting in a higher penalty for larger deviations from target temperatures.
+-  ``ExpReward``: similar to the linear reward, but calculates discomfort using the **exponential difference** between the current temperature and comfort ranges, resulting in a higher penalty for larger deviations from target temperatures.

--  ``HourlyLinearReward`` adjusts the weight assigned to discomfort based on the **hour of the day**, emphasizing energy consumption outside working hours more.
+-  ``HourlyLinearReward``: adjusts the weight assigned to discomfort based on the **hour of the day**.

--  ``NormalizedLinearReward`` normalizes the reward components based on the maximum energy penalty and comfort penalty, providing adaptability during the simulation.
-In this reward, the :math:`\lambda_P` and :math:`\lambda_T` constants are not required to calibrate both magnitudes.
+-  ``NormalizedLinearReward``: normalizes the reward components based on the maximum energy and comfort penalties.
+It is calculated using a moving average, and the :math:`\lambda_P` and :math:`\lambda_T` constants are not required to calibrate both magnitudes.

-  .. warning:: This reward function is not very precise at the beginning of the simulation, be careful with that.
+  .. warning:: This reward function improves in accuracy as the simulation progresses, but is less accurate in the early stages when it is not yet balanced.

-- ``EnergyCostLinearReward`` is the linear reward function with the addition of the energy cost term, giving the formula as follows:
+- ``EnergyCostLinearReward``: is a linear reward function which includes an **energy cost** term:

    .. math:: r_t = - \omega_P \ \lambda_P \ P_t - \omega_T \ \lambda_T \ (|T_t - T_{up}| + |T_t - T_{low}|) - (1 - \omega_P - \omega_T) \ \lambda_{EC} \ EC_t

    .. warning:: This function is used internally by the :ref:`EnergyCostWrapper` and it is not intended to be used otherwise.

-These reward functions have parameters in their constructors, the values of which may vary based on the building used or other factors.
-By default, all environments use the ``LinearReward`` with default parameters for each building.
-To change this, refer to the example in :ref:`Adding a new reward`.
+It should be noted that the reward functions have parameters in their constructors, the values of which may vary based on the building used or other factors.
+The default setting is the ``LinearReward`` function with the standard parameters for each building.
+Please refer to the example in :ref:`Adding a new reward` for further details on how to define custom rewards.

-.. warning:: When specifying a reward different from the default environment ID with `gym.make`, it's crucial
+.. warning:: When specifying a reward other than the default reward for a given environment ID, it is necessary to specify the
-             to set the `reward_kwargs` that are required and thus don't have a default value.

-***************
+             ``reward_kwargs`` when calling ``gym.make``.

+************
 Reward terms
-***************
+************

-By default, reward functions return the **reward scalar value** and the **terms** used in their calculation.
-The values of these terms depend on the specific reward function used and are automatically added to the environment's info dictionary.
-The structure typically matches the diagram below:
+By default, reward functions return a **scalar value** and the values of the **terms** involved in its calculation.
+The values of these terms depend on the specific reward function used and are automatically added to the environment's ``info`` dictionary.

+The reward structure generally matches the diagram below:

 .. image:: /_static/reward_terms.png
   :scale: 70 %
   :alt: Reward terms
   :align: center

-***************
+**************
-Custom Rewards
+Custom rewards
-***************
+**************

-Defining custom reward functions is also straightforward.
-For instance, a reward signal that always returns -1 can be implemented as shown:
+Defining custom reward functions is straightforward.
+For instance, a reward signal that always returns -1 can be implemented as follows:

 .. code:: python